Can Dance be an Actual Career?

 Yoga 10:00 - 10:30

 100 hour weeks are normal for us and we love it.
-Life feels wrong when we aren’t striving to be better, putting our heart and soul into our next project, and taking every advantage we can to maintain our health.
-Dancers will be the most dedicated, hard working hire you will ever make.
+Life feels wrong when we aren’t striving to be better and putting our heart and soul into our next project.
+It’s no wonder that so many dancers go on to become successful doctors, lawyers, and entrepreneurs!

 Comments